petr-kalinin/progtexts2/python_basics_en/1_if.rst

 These two expressions are different.
 E.g., a case when ``a==1``, ``b==1``, ``c==0`` fits the second condition, but not the first one.
 Find out on your own why and also consider other cases when these conditions have different results.

-That's why in any complex logical expressions brackets are obligatory to set the order of operations.
+That's why in any complex Boolean expressions brackets are obligatory to set the order of operations.
 Notation ``if a == 0 and b == 0 or c == 0`` is unclear.
 Of course, the computer will somehow choose a certain order, but it's better to always set it explicitly.